mayasharma2110/Treat-Yourself/README.md

 * To purchase any products as a one off or purchase on a subscription.

 * To have the ability to view past orders I have made from my profile.

+* To have the ability to rate products I have previously tried.

 ### Scope